wanghailei/study_ror/install_and_upgrade.md

 ## RubyGems

 RubyGems is a package management framework for Ruby.
-Commonly gems are used to distribute **reusable functionality** that is shared with other Rubyists for use in their applications and libraries.
-RubyGems的存在主要是為了分享。
+Commonly gems are used to distribute **reusable functionality** that is shared with other Rubyists for use in their applications and libraries. ==RubyGems的存在主要是為了分享。==

 The RubyGems software allows you to easily download, install, and use ruby software packages on your system.
 The software package is called ==a “gem” which contains a packaged Ruby application or library.==